anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attribute Definitions

 Attributes are defined with an object housing all relevant metadata for the `key`.
-This is where attributes are given [Tags](/glossary/tag) and [Regulations](/glossary/regulation), along with any schema to further break down the structure of the `value` of the Attribute.
+This is where attributes are given [Tags](/glossary/tag) and [Regulations](/glossary/regulation), along with a [schema](/tutorials/attribute-schemas) to specify the expected structure of the `value` of the Attribute.
 Display names and hints can also be added to the Attribute Definition for ease of use and readability.

 ### Storing an Attribute Definition in the Vault